tumble-weed/myhelp/help.md

 # bash if element in array

 # rules about input arguments in bash: $* number of arguments, all arguments etc
+# cascading of command line options in bash